-Entrepreneurial Self-Efficacy, Entrepreneurship Intentional Self-Regulation, Entrepreneurial Intention, Undergraduate Students often seen as a risky action but it actually brings positive impacts from small to broader scope, such as job creation, revenue, productivity and economic growth (Mishra & Zachary 2015; Austin & Nauta 2016; Esfandiar et al. 2019).
-Indonesia's government has successfully created 9.38 million new jobs within a span of 3 years from 2015 as positive result entrepreneurial activities (Indonesian Ministry of National Development Planning 2018).
+Currently, entrepreneurship is one of the biggest topic widely discussed in many countries, including Indonesia.
+Entrepreneurship is a process of generating value on some products or services which often seen as a risky action but it actually brings positive impacts from small to broader scope, such as job creation, revenue, productivity and economic growth (Mishra & Zachary 2015; Austin & Nauta 2016; Esfandiar et al. 2019).
+Indonesia's government has successfully created 9.38 million new jobs within a span of 3 years from 2015 as positive result of entrepreneurial activities (Indonesian Ministry of National Development Planning 2018).
 President of the Republic of Indonesia also directed all parties to make efforts in accelerating the increasing ratio of entrepreneurs to reach a minimum ratio of 14% (Kuwado 2018).
 To meet these expectation, several parties have taken a part in generating new entrepreneurs in Indonesia.
-For instance, government focuses on making entrepreneurial regulations while companies contribute through corporate citizenship program to increase creativity of its employees.
+For instance, government17 focuses on making entrepreneurial regulations while companies contribute through corporate citizenship program to increase the creativity of its employees.
 Other agencies in collaboration with the government, such as HIPMI (Himpunan Pengusaha Muda Indonesia) supports the creation of new entrepreneurs through development program in form of innovation events.
-Lastly, educational institutions contribute in facilitating students with entrepreneurial knowledge and skills which aims to generate new entrepreneurs.
+Lastly, educational institutions also contribute in facilitating students with entrepreneurial knowledge and skills which aims to generate new entrepreneurs.